 Here’s to a greener and happier new year!

-I want to thank everyone who have taken the time to read day in and day out, over the last 5 1/2 months.
-I appreciate each and everyone of you!
+I want to thank everyone who has taken the time to read day in and day out, over the last 5 1/2 months.
+I appreciate each and every one of you!